crusher-dev/docsv2/docs/development/docker-deploy-locally.md

 sidebar_label: 🐳 Docker deploy
 ---

-We've tried to make it super easy to install Crusher locally.
+We want to make it super easy for anyone to install Crusher locally.
 This is the best option if you're looking to try Crusher locally.

 :::tip
 If you want to use Crusher regularly, either deploy crusher on server or use Crusher Cloud.
 With this your assests and service is always publicly available.